Employee voice and the modern company

 We aim to facilitate public discussion of forms of economic governance that can facilitate employee voice.
 Central to the project is therefore a series of TASC discussion events:

-‘What would you do for work’ Public discussion of workers’ rights after screening of the film ‘7 Minutes’ as part of the Audi Dublin International Film Festival.
+‘What would you do for your job?’
+Public discussion of workers’ rights after screening of the film ‘7 Minutes’ as part of the Audi Dublin International Film Festival.
 See our Events page for more details.

 - Thursday 23 March 2017 | ESB HQ, Fitzwilliam Street, Dublin 2 | 18.00 - 20.30